Accurate diagnosis of the exact type of lymphoma is the most important first step to receive effective treatment.

 How is Diagnosis made?

-Once the diagnosis of NHL is confirmed, a staging assessment has to be done.
+Once the diagnosis of Non-Hodgkin’s Lymphoma is confirmed, a staging assessment has to be done.
 Staging refers to the extent of the lymphoma in the body.
-This often carries great prognostic significance and is very useful to help develop treatment plans for the patient.
+This often carries prognostic significance and is very useful to help develop treatment plans for the patient.
 There are 4 stages (Stage I to IV) as well as a A or B category.
-The various stages are as follows:

 Stem Cell Transplantation

-What kind of support is available?
+What Kind of Support is Available?